bitrise-io/devcenter/_articles/en/getting-started/signing-up-to-bitrise.md

 You can sign up to Bitrise and join a Bitrise Organization using the Organization's [SAML SSO](/team-management/organizations/saml-sso-in-organizations/).

 {% include message_box.html type="important" title="Before signing up" content="On the IdP side, the Administrator has to add you as a user to the Bitrise SAML SSO app's organization.
-To learn which Bitrise Organization you should join through **Sign up with SSO**, the Bitrise Organization owner can send you an invitation through the [Group menu](/team-management/organizations/members-organizations/#adding-members-to-organizations) of the respective Bitrise Organization."%}
+To learn which Bitrise Organization you should join through SAML SSO, the Bitrise Organization owner can send you an invitation through the [Group menu](/team-management/organizations/members-organizations/#adding-members-to-organizations) of the respective Bitrise Organization."%}

 Now let's see how to sign up to Bitrise.

 1. Go to our [Sign up](https://app.bitrise.io/users/sign_up) page.
-2. Click the **Sign up with SSO** button.
+2. Click the **SAML** button.

    You are directed to the **Initiate** **Single Sign-On** page.